 Many find themselves in the unsettling position of facing tax liabilities due to actions taken by their spouse or former spouse.
 A beacon of hope in such situations is the possibility of Innocent Spouse Relief, but a key hurdle often stands in the way: determining whether the spouse seeking relief had knowledge of the tax understatement.
-This precise question of knowledge?did you know, or should you have known, about the inaccuracies on your joint tax return??is central to your path forward.
+This precise question of knowledge: did you know, or should you have known, about the inaccuracies on your joint tax return, is central to your path forward.

 The landmark case of “Di Giorgio v.
 Comm’r, T.C.
 Memo 2023-44” delves deep into this issue, offering clarity on what constitutes “knowledge” in the eyes of the law.
 Through the lens of this case, we can gain insights into how the IRS and courts interpret the crucial knowledge requirement, potentially illuminating your situation and options.